 i) platforms (like the microscopy and the histology),

-ii) institutes common sources (Incucytes, etc.),
+ii) common resources from the 2 institutes (Incucytes, etc.),

 or iii) Research team systems of Necker Campus or outside.